-In line with our commitment to continually improve the quality of clinical care and service provided to our patients, we have recently completed our annual review of complaints (March 2019).
+In line with our commitment to continually improve the quality of clinical care and service provided to our patients we have recently completed our annual review of complaints ( April 2020).
+Complaints are few and we seek resolution as soon as possible according to our complaints policy.
 The annual meeting is attended by clinical and administrative staff and as a team we analyse each case allowing us all to reflect on our practice and learn to improve patient experience and care.

-From March 2018 to March 2019, the practice received 16 complaints; 8 complaints related to administration and 8 to medical matters.
-4 additional complaints were received by the practice and processed, but did not relate to care delivered by our team.
-These were analysed for any learning and advised to the appropriate external organisation.
+From March 2019 to March 2020, the Practice received twelve complaints; one complaint related to administration and eight to medical matters.
+Three complaints were received by the practice and processed through our procedure but did not relate to care delivered by our team.
+They were analysed for any learning and advised to the appropriate external organisation.

-Confidentiality prevents publication of specific details, but 15 of the complaints relating to our organisation have been resolved internally.
-1 matter was dealt with externally and, after a full investigation by NHS England, concluded our practice was without fault.
+Confidentiality prevents publication of specific details but nine of the complaints relating to our organisation have been resolved internally.

-Any individual criticism is/has been/will be reflected on via the formal annual appraisal of clinicians and appraisal of colleagues; no single clinician or colleague is disproportionately represented.
-Our review identified that the new triage appointment system is working very well and has received good feedback from patients.
-We also identified some correspondence related to medical procedures that the practice enforced in order to maintain patient safety and duty of care to our patients.
+Any individual criticism is/has been/will be reflected on via the formal annual appraisal of clinicians and appraisal of colleagues; no single clinician or colleague is disproportionally represented.
+Some correspondence related to medical procedures that the Practice enforced in order to maintain patient safety and duty of care to our patients.
 The procedures and reasons for them were clarified to those patients.

-The practice recognises that good effective two-way communication remains pivotal to avoiding problems or getting them resolved.
-Investment has been made in scenario training with our reception team using external actors to enhance our communication with patients.
+The Practice recognises that good effective two-way communication remains pivotal to avoiding problems or getting them resolved.

-In this time of change for general practice and unprecedented demand for the service, we hope that we can continue work with you, to meet your, and our own high expectations of the services we provide for you.
+In this time of change, and pressures caused by the Covid-19 pandemic, we hope that we can continue work with you, to meet yours and our own high expectations of the services we provide for you.

 Thank you for your continued support.